amidatelion/maso-dot-wiki/content/rules/basics/character-generation.md

 **Marines**: Jarheads.
 Crayon-eaters.
 You're what remains of the expeditionary forces that initially tried to hold the Eastern Front.
 You gain two positive traits related to combat as well as a negative Wits or Nerve check related to morale.
 You can also request a

 **Pilot**: A different kind of best of the best.
-You gain two licenses towards vehicles you qualify for.
+You gain 2 licenses towards vehicles you qualify for.
 Additionally you gain a negative trait regarding small-arms combat.
 That shit's for peasants, after all.

 # Licenses